How To Use Pinterest For BusinessPosted by Deb Bixler

 Since maintaining a fresh customer base is key to making money and growing your business, you can’t go wrong exploring Pinterest for promotion of your sales business.
 You just may find a whole new client base that you never would have gotten otherwise utilizing Pinterest.

-Another article that you may be interested in is on one of my other sites: Pin Board Ideas For Direct Sales
+You may also be interested in an article on one of my other sites: How To get started with Pin Board Ideas For Direct Sellers